malawi-ministry-of-health-dhd/MaHIS-Core/README.md

 # Run only one job (e.g. StageSyncJob)

-- rails sync:run[StageSyncJob]
+- rails "sync:run[StageSyncJob]"

+# Start all listeners

-- rails r CouchdbChangesListener.new.start
+- rails couchdb:start_all_listeners